MathieuBordere/mathieubordere.github.io/content/blog/kernel-cve.md

 patches get harder and harder to apply and there are only so many hands working on the maintenance of the Linux Kernels.

-As I'm surely not the only that is or was surprised by this, I've decided to try to make this fact more visible by creating a database of all Linux Kernel versions since 2.6.12 and all the CVEs that are currently assigned to them.
+As I'm surely not the only one that is or was surprised by this, I've decided to try to make this more visible by creating a database of all Linux Kernel versions since 2.6.12 and all the CVEs that are currently assigned to them.
 You can find the result at [kernelcve.com](https://kernelcve.com).